The Governing Body

 - Ms Jasmin Begum – Parent Governor

-We currently have no vacancies on the Governing Body for co-opted governors or parent governors.
+We currently have two vacancies on the Governing Body for co-opted governors or parent governors.
+If you are interested in becoming a governor at our school.
+Please contact the school office on 01212 553 0060 or email firstname.lastname@example.org

 Special Responsibility Governors